cjmyles/instant-react/README.md

 ### Redux

 `instant-react` has been configured to utilise [Redux](https://github.com/reduxjs/redux), [Redux Thunk](https://github.com/reduxjs/redux-thunk) and [Redux Localstorage](https://www.npmjs.com/package/redux-localstorage).
-We've opted to use the [Ducks Modular Redux](https://github.com/erikras/ducks-modular-redux) pattern for Redux modules.
+We've opted to use the [Ducks Modular Redux](https://github.com/erikras/ducks-modular-redux) pattern for the core Redux modules, but you don't have to.

 Redux is useful for large applications and can be integrated into your application with very little effort.
 Please see the [Using Redux](#using-redux) section for information on how to use Redux in your application.

 ## Firebase

-@todo
+`instant-react` has been designed to integrate seemlessly with [Firebase](https://firebase.google.com/).
+This means it's incredibly easy to utilise Firebase services such as [Firebase Authentication](https://firebase.google.com/docs/auth/), [Cloud Firestore](https://firebase.google.com/docs/firestore/), [Cloud Storage](https://firebase.google.com/docs/storage/) and [Firebase Hosting](https://firebase.google.com/docs/hosting/).

+### Authentication

+To enable authentication, please ensure the `app.useAuth` setting in `config` is set to `true`.

+Next, head to the Firebase console and ensure one of the Sign-in providers has been enabled in the "Sign-in method" section of "Authentication".

+**Please note:** `instant-react` currently only supports the `Email/Password` provider.
+As a consequence, you'll need to manually add users to the "Users" section of "Authentication".

+Restart the React server (remember, `config` settings don't take effect without restarting the server) and navigate to [http://localhost:3000/signin](http://localhost:3000/signin).

 ## Helmet